duglin/helloworld/README.md

 That's all ok, but notice it rolled out the new version of app and totally replaced the existing running version.
 In a more real-world scenario we'd probably want to roll it out more slowly.
-To do that, we're going to do actually do a "rollback" to a previous revision.
+To do that, we're going to actually do a "rollback" to a previous revision.

-Let's look at the `service-patch.yaml` file we're going to use to do that:
+Let's look at the `service-patch.json` file we're going to use to do that:

 ```
 [{"op":"replace",